 The success of our program, and the reduction in our members' eviction rates and homelessness, quickly spread by word of mouth and led to the program’s expansion to people throughout Cumberland and York counties.

-Our hoarding specialist has now worked with over 300 individuals and families, facilitated over 250 support group meetings, helped train dozens of agency's personnel, presented dozens of Hoarding 101 trainings, and has been a regular guest lecturer at the University of Southern Maine, the University of New England, and Kennebec Valley Community College.
+Our hoarding specialist, Eric Grainger, worked with over 400 individuals and families, facilitated over 250 support group meetings, helped train hundreds of agency's personnel, presented over a hundred Hoarding 101 trainings, and was a guest lecturer at the University of Southern Maine, the University of New England, and Kennebec Valley Community College.